WellerAmber/Bike_Share_Case_study_2023_data/README.md

 - Casual users ride longer duration but less frequently where members ride shorter duration but more frequently
 - Classic bikes are the most used bikes compared to electric and docked bikes
 - Most active months for users are from May though September
-- The most active areas for casual riders seems to be near popular turist attractions
+- The most active areas for casual riders seems to be near popular tourist attractions
 Recomendations: Consider adding perks/discount for members during the weekend
                 Consider adding perks/discount for summer months
-                Consider adding advertisments around popular turist areas consider adding more adds during spring and summer months about membership
+                Consider adding advertisments around popular tourist areas consider adding more ads during spring and summer months about membership